williamouyang/okta.github.io/_source/docs/api/resources/users.md

 <span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /users</span>

-Enumerates users in your organization with pagination in most cases.
+Lists users in your organization with pagination in most cases.
 A subset of users can be returned that match a supported filter expression or search criteria.

 ##### Request Parameters
 {:.api .api-request .api-request-params}